-Please call the Adult Career and Special Student Services office for questions or clarification.
+Please contact the Adult Career and Special Student Services office for questions or clarification.

 Apply to be a Guest auditor using the University Special student online application.
 When asked to select your student type on the application, choose ‘Guest Auditor/Guest Auditor/UGST’.

 Please submit your application at least 3 weeks before the start of the term in which you hope to enroll to allow ample time for processing.
 Once we receive your application, you will get a confirmation email from Adult Career and Special Student Services containing additional information.

 If you require accommodations for a disability, see Reasonable Accommodations and Guest Auditor/Senior Guest Auditor Students (pdf).